metadatacenter/cedar-artifact-library/README.md

                    -r https://resource.metadatacenter.org
                    -k <CEDAR API key>"

-Other IRI-based options are `-esi` for element schema artifacts, and `-fsi` for field schema artifacts.
+Other IRI-based options are `-esi` for element schema artifacts, `-fsi` for field schema artifacts, and `-tii` for template instance artifacts.

 Again, the -x argument is optional.
 If the `-y` option is omitted the YAML is written to the console.